Reunion (Black Sabbath album)

-Reunion is a live album by English heavy metal band Black Sabbath, released on 19 October 1998.
-As implied by the title, the album features a reunion of the original Black Sabbath lineup of vocalist Ozzy Osbourne, guitarist Tony Iommi, bassist Geezer Butler and drummer Bill Ward.
-The album represents the first new release featuring that version of the group since 1978's Never Say Die! and Osbourne's subsequent firing the following year.
+Reunion is a live album by the English heavy metal band Black Sabbath, released on 19 October 1998.
+As implied by the title, the album features a reunion of the original lineup of vocalist Ozzy Osbourne, guitarist Tony Iommi, bassist Geezer Butler and drummer Bill Ward for the first time since Never Say Die!
+(1978).
+"Psycho Man", one of two studio tracks on the album, was the last to feature Ward on drums.
 Black Sabbath received their first ever Grammy Award in 2000 for the live recording of "Iron Man" taken from Reunion.

+On 13 October 2023, the album was released, remastered from the original source tapes and released world-wide with the two studio songs remastered by Danny Saber.

 Background

 Six years after founding member Ozzy Osbourne departed Black Sabbath under less than amicable circumstances, he briefly rejoined his former bandmates for a single performance on 13 July 1985 at the Live Aid benefit concert in Philadelphia, and again in 1992 for the climax of his No More Tours farewell tour.
 Much to the dismay of fans, neither brief reconciliation had resulted in a full-fledged Black Sabbath reunion resulting in a new album and tour.
 A serious attempt at a reunion in 1993 proved fruitless as the band members lamented the reappearance of old animus.
 In 1997, Osbourne, Iommi and Butler reunited for the 1997 Ozzfest shows as Black Sabbath.
 Ward was absent due to health issues, and he was replaced by Faith No More's Mike Bordin.
 Ward had made a brief return to Black Sabbath for a short South American tour in 1994, but it was with Tony Martin fronting the band.
 Anticipation for a full and meaningful reunion of the Osbourne-era version of the band was high.